solana-developers/solana-cookbook/docs/th/references/basic-transactions.md

 ## How to add a memo to a transaction

-Any transaction can add a message making use of the [memo program][2].
+Any transaction สามารถ add a message making use of the [memo program][2].
 Currently the `programID` from the **Memo Program** has to be added manually `MemoSq4gqABAXKb96qnH8TysNcWxMyWCqXgDLGmfcHr`.